pan-net-security/kcount/README.md

 # kcount

-`kcount` counts Kubernetes objects.
+`kcount` counts Kubernetes objects across namespaces and clusters.
 It gets the cluster configuration from `KUBECONFIG` environment variable, supplied kubeconfig file(s) or from within a cluster (when running in a pod).

 It can be used as CLI tool or as daemon (service) exposing Prometheus metrics.